 Product Nameis the human readable name used in the application title-bar, installers/uninstallers, OS applications lists, and in package metadata.

 This process will download all dependencies required and set everything up.

 To run the program, jump into the top level project directory and run

 You should see the main application window open and show a connection screen, with either a split-window, or separate debugger window.

 When the development environment started, a secondary section or window will have also spawned, presenting the debugger for the render thread.
-This debugger is useful for UI troubleshooting, viewing the underlying
+This debugger is useful for UI troubleshooting and performance analysis.